next-ivanblanquez/beeva-poc-pygdf/README.md

 * **Other Considerations**
   * PyGDF is faster than Pandas in columnar operations.
-  * PyGDF has less operations set than Pandas, and you need Pandas or Numpy to load data, doe not load data directly.
-  * PyGDF is still in beta phase, there ar not a release (will be released on september), so there is not a community to follow this project yet and is not easy to install.
-  * PyGDF neither has not a complete examples or a good documentation of all features.
   * PyGDF only accepts numerical data.
   * PyGDF is not a tool for replace Pandas and improve performance.
   * I think main benefit of GDF is to mantain dataset in GPU scope and work with other tools in this scope